What would make work and life more satisfying to you?

 I’ll feel successful when I finally fix [the thing/person/situation].

 Only we don’t feel successful.
+Or we do and the feeling is fleeting.
 And I know this because everyone I’ve ever coached tells me they still feel like something is missing, even with these achievements.

 We blame ourselves.
 We think WE are doing something wrong, when really, the oppressive and biased systems we live and work in are often to blame.